-In this paper, we present a framework embedded in the Coq proof assistant, with a language of optimization commands that is simultaneously more formally assured and more flexible than in past work.
+We propose a framework embedded in the Coq proof assistant, with a language of optimization commands that is simultaneously more formally assured and more flexible than in past work.
 One popular approach is phrasing optimizations as transformations within a single source or intermediate language; the most common kind of transformation is a rewrite rule, a quantified term equality.
-There have been several success stories, including in Elevate [Fu et al. 2021], Glenside [Smith et al. 2021], and others [Kommrusch et al. 2021; Steuwer et al. 2015].
+There have been several success stories, including in Elevate [17], Glenside [37], and others [38, 28].
 A typical such project presents rewrite rules as axioms and then studies engines to apply them effectively.
 We instead give a formal semantics to a core language and formally verify rewrite rules as theorems.
-Steuwer et al. [2015] proved rewrite rules with respect to a fixed target language (OpenCL), but otherwise we are aware of no past work in this space that demonstrated a practical optimizer with mechanized proofs of rewrite rules, and our proofs are also noteworthy for applying to very general source-to-source rewrite rules.
+Steuwer et. al. [38] proved rewrite rules with respect to a fixed target language (OpenCL), but otherwise we are aware of no past work in this space that demonstrated a practical optimizer with mechanized proofs of rewrite rules, and our proofs are also noteworthy for applying to very general source-to-source rewrite rules.

-Working in Coq has appealing advantages, similar to those that arise for embedded domainspecific languages in general.
+Working in Coq has appealing advantages, similar to those that arise for embedded domain-specific languages in general.
 Where past projects have created custom orchestration frameworks for their languages of optimization commands, we inherit most functionality from Coq's standard tactic engine.
 As the existing tactic language is Turing-complete, we have a powerful framework for coding derivation building blocks at many levels of abstraction and automation.
 With our tooling, any programmer may add a new rewrite rule or automation procedure, with no danger of optimizer unsoundness, because all rules must be proved from first principles.
 Further, working within a proof assistant creates opportunities for connecting to other formal developments.
 We can imagine composing an algorithm soundness proof with one of our derivations of optimized code with correctness of a lower-level-language compiler or even a hardware accelerator - all of which are worthwhile future work.

-In this paper, our primary point of comparison is Halide [Ragan-Kelley et al. 2013], which uses a language of scheduling primitives to optimize graphics code or tensor computations in general.
+In this proposal, our primary point of comparison is Halide [35], which uses a language of scheduling primitives to optimize graphics code or tensor computations in general.
 The rewrites provided in our framework allow us to emulate the majority of Halide's scheduling directives.
-For instance, our rewrites are expressive enough to capture the functionality of Halide scheduling directives such as compute\at, split, tile, reorder, fuse, unroll, compute\inline, etc. While some of Halide's scheduling features are out of scope, we aim to demonstrate that we can nevertheless recover most of the appealing properties of Halide, including comparable performance on representative examples.
+For instance, our rewrites are expressive enough to capture the functionality of Halide scheduling directives such as compute_at, split, tile, reorder, fuse, unroll, compute_inline, etc. While some of Halide's scheduling features are out of scope,1 we aim to demonstrate that we can nevertheless recover most of the appealing properties of Halide, including comparable performance on representative examples.
 In contrast to Halide, our scheduling process is entirely proved within Coq while still supporting a fairly pleasant programmer experience (modulo usual gripes about interactive proving in Coq).
 Furthermore, the chance to extend the system easily with new rewrite rules and procedures allows us to handle some important examples that Halide itself cannot, including an "im2col" procedure of the kind prevalent in machine learning.